lekanOyeleye/lekanOyeleye/README.md

 # 👋 Hi, I'm Olalekan Oyeleye

-💡 **Machine Learning Engineer | Data Scientist** with 3+ years of experience building and deploying AI solutions in **computer vision, natural language processing, data analytics**, and now **Agentic AI systems**.
-Skilled in turning complex datasets into actionable insights, and deploying ML models as scalable APIs and web apps.
+💡 Machine Learning Engineer | Data Scientist | Agentic AI Innovator

+I design, train, and deploy AI systems that solve real-world problems in computer vision, natural language processing, and data analytics.
+With 3+ years of experience, I’ve built solutions from YOLO-based object detection models to LangChain-powered AI agents — delivering insights, automation, and scalability.

+Currently exploring Agentic AI systems that combine LLMs with reasoning, planning, and tool use to create more autonomous, goal-driven applications.

 ---